 What Is Breast Cancer?

-Breast cancer is an extremely common form of cancer amongst females, with around 3 million women said to be living within the United States with breast cancer currently.
-Women are not the only individuals at risk however, men can also develop breast cancer, with about 2,500 males diagnosed each year.
+Breast cancer is a common form of cancer among females, with an estimated 3 million women living with the condition in the United States alone.
+Women are not in fact the only individuals at risk however; men can also develop breast cancer, with about 2,500 males diagnosed each year.

-In other more severe situations, the tumor can be malignant, containing cancer cells, and these can invade other parts of the breast tissue, or they can even go as far as invading other parts of the body, which is known as metastasizing.
+In other more severe situations, the tumors can be malignant, and can invade other parts of the breast tissue.
+Or, they can even go so far as invading other parts of the body, which is known as metastasizing.
 Breast cancer is the second most common form of cancer amongst women in the world.

 What Is Leukemia?

 Leukemia is a very different kind of cancer compared to some of the other most common forms, as it affects the blood and marrow within the bones.
 Not much can be done to prevent someone from developing leukemia.
 And although many cases historically have been seen among children, the fact is that more adults are diagnosed than are kids.